chandikaaqil/TicTacToeGame/README.md

 ## Project Description
 This project is a simple Tic-Tac-Toe game application developed using Java Swing as the graphical user interface.
-The application was created as a small project for the ES234211 Programming Fundamental course at Institut Teknologi Sepuluh Nopember (ITS).
+The application was created as a small project for Programming Fundamental course.
 The player competes against a computer that makes random moves, giving the player a fair chance to win, lose, or draw.
 All player data and game statistics are stored in a single PostgreSQL database